"O, thou hast damnable iteration and

-To see how this works, let's create a procedure that operates on a list of numbers.
-You may recall the definition for a data type called <list-of-numbers> from last session:
+To see how this works, let's create a function that operates on a list of numbers, list-length, which returns the length of the list.
+You may recall the definition for the data type called <list-of-numbers> from last session:

 <list-of-numbers> ::= () | (<number> . <list-of-numbers>)

-This BNF definition can serve as a pattern for defining programs that operate on lists of numbers.
-A procedure that operates on a <list-of-numbers> will receive one of two things as an argument:
+This BNF definition can serve as a pattern for defining any program that operates on lists of numbers.
+A function that operates on a <list-of-numbers> will receive one of two things as an argument:

 According to the data definition, these are the only possibilities!
 There are no other cases to worry about.

-Such a procedure can examine its argument to determine whether the object fits the first "arm" of the specification (the empty list) or the second (a pair).
-For lists, we commonly use null? to make this choice.
+The definition of a <list-of-numbers> consists of a choice.
+A function that operates on a <list-of-numbers> will have to make the same choice: is the argument an empty list or a pair?
+For lists, we use null? to make this choice.
 This boolean condition serves as the selector in an if or cond expression that defines actions to take for each arm.

 (define list-length (lambda (lon) ... ))

 Following the rule above, our program's structure should mimic the structure of the BNF specification for the data type.
-The definition says that a list of numbers is either an empty list or a pair.
-So, we start with the following code:
+A list of numbers is either an empty list or a pair.
+So, we start with the code for a choice:

 (define list-length (lambda (lon) (if (null? lon) ;; then handle an empty list ;; else handle a pair )))